 I have chosen Paul Cezanne for the first Artist Profile, because to my mind, he was the greatest painter ever.
 It is extremely difficult to say just why this is so - many knowledgeable writers and artists have tried, and admittedly failed.
 I will try anyway.

 His first stay in Paris was short; but he had managed to find the acquaintance of some artists for whom the Academy was not the final authority in art.
 Disappointed in his own lack of facility, however, he returned to his home town and worked in his father's bank for a year.
 But the bank was not his cup of tea, and he again returned to Paris to study in a small academy there.
 (He had applied to study in the official art academy, but was rejected.)
-He eventually made the acquaintance of Monet, Renoir, Pissarro, and others.
-His early style was the complete opposite of the official, academic style - it was rough, unrefined, a riot of thick brushstrokes and color, with rather passionate, even somewhat erotic, themes.
+His early style (three small images on the left side - click to enlarge them) was the complete opposite of the official, academic style - it was rough, unrefined, a riot of thick brushstrokes and color, with rather passionate, even somewhat erotic, themes.
 Compared with the bland, smooth brushstrokes, lofty subject matter, and muted color of the academic artists, his work was a rude shock, and perhaps meant to be so.